Xian Gaza: 2018–2021: Arrest and later exile

 On September 30, 2018, Gaza took a flight abroad to Hong Kong to evade arrest.
 His account of his supposed escape by booking multiple flights was dismissed by the Bureau of Immigration as a hoax and considered filing a case against him for making a mockery of airport procedure though admitted that he was cleared to depart the country due to having no derogatory record left on Gaza at the time.

-Xian Coin
+2021–present: Xian Coin and life in exile

 In 2021, Gaza released his own cryptocurrency which he dubbed as the Xian Coin (XNC).
 The Securities and Exchange Commission (SEC) has issued an advisory in June 2021 against the venture.
 The SEC concludes that XNC indicates a Ponzi scheme.
 In December 2021, the SEC has filed a cease and desist order against the venture.
 It is powered through the Ethereum blockchain and is traded exclusively by its holders.
 It is purportedly exchangeable to Colombian peso, Mexican peso, Brazilian real, Peruvian sol and Philippine peso.
 It is associated with the blockchain game Surreal Estate.